Mohammed Salim (footballer): Mohammedan SC and Celtic FC

 Before the second match took place, Salim had disappeared.
 The police were solicited to search for him and advertisements were inserted in newspapers requesting that he join the Civil and Military XI immediately.
 These efforts were in vain as Salim was en route to Britain via Cairo.
 A relative called Hasheem who lived in England was visiting Calcutta and witnessed the first match.
 Having seen Salim's exceptional display, Hasheem had persuaded him to try his hand at European football.

 After a few days in London, Hasheem took him to Celtic Park in Glasgow, Scotland.
 Salim was surprised to note that all the Celtic players were professionals but he was confident that he could compete with them.
 Hasheem spoke to Willie Maley, the Celtic manager, "A great player from India has come by ship.
 Will you please take a trial of his?
 But there is a slight problem.
 Salim plays in bare feet."

 The idea of a bare-footed amateur from India competing against Scottish professionals was difficult for Maley to believe but he agreed to give him a trial.
 Salim was asked to demonstrate his skill before 1,000 club members and three registered coaches.
-Salim's ability, even in bare feet, astonished them.
+Contemporary press accounts noted that Salim played without boots during his appearances for Celtic in 1936.
 They decided to play him in two upcoming Alliance matches.
-As both of these games were friendlies, he is not recorded to have played.
+As both of these games were friendlies, he is not recorded to have played, though.

 Salim made his debut in a 5–1 victory against Hamilton Accies, where "he took a penalty and scored with a great shot."
 He thus became the first player from the Indian sub-continent to play for a European club.

 On 28 August 1936, he helped Celtic win 7–1 against Galston.
 The Scottish Daily Express carried the headline "Indian Juggler – New Style" along with a magical description of Salim:

 Ten twinkling toes of Salim, Celtic FC's player from India hypnotised the crowd at Parkhead last night in an Alliance game with Galston.
 He balances the ball on his big toe, lets it run down the scale to his little toe, twirls it, hops on one foot around the defender, then flicks the ball to the center who has only to send it into goal.
 Three of Celtic's seven goals last night came from his moves.
 Was asked to take a penalty, he refused.
 Said he was shy.
 Salim does not speak English, his brother translates for him.
 Brother Hasheem thinks Salim is wonderful – so did the crowd last night.